derailed-dash/demo-lz-docs/content/epam-lz/Decision Records/_index.md

 # {{< param title >}}

-Decision records relating to the ECP platform.
-This includes various decisions made as part of ECP v1 and ECP Evolution.
+Decision records relating to the LZiiB platform.
+This includes various decisions made as part of LZiiB v1 and LZiiB Evolution.

 {{<children>}}